 Third course in a sequence focused on the theories and processes of reading.
 Emphasizes the connection between thinking and reading, and between the process of reading, writing, listening, speaking, and viewing.
 Examines the social and emotional aspects of reading and the ways people respond to written text.
-Prerequisite: EDRE S675.
+Prerequisite: EDRE S671, S674, and admission to the M.Ed.
+Reading program, or permission.